 From A Well Known, Highly Respected Medical Journal

-In the far distance west of here, if my dear friend Jonathan’s (not his real name) wife had asked him that same question, on that same evening, well, I really don’t know what he would have said.
+In the far distance west of here, if my dear friend Jonathan’s wife had asked him that same question, on that same evening, well, I really don’t know what he would have said.
 Different things press different “Woohoo!
 Job well done!” buttons in each of us.
-And I have learned that, without fail, each one of us is singularly different from everyone else in humanity past, humanity present, and humanity future, and therefore have different reasoning and factors shaping what we think, say, and do while thinking about our work.
+And I believe that, without fail, each one of us is singularly different from everyone else in humanity past, humanity present, and humanity future, and therefore have different reasoning and factors shaping what we think, say, and do while thinking about our work.
 Yet, I also observe that in many ways, we are very much the same.
-In the end, it’s a pretty complex soup and while we’re not going to figure it all out here in one post, I would like to shine a different light on why we may experience “work envy” and how to minimize its damage.
+In the end, it’s a pretty complex soup.
+But I would like to try to shine a different light on why we may experience “work envy” and how we might minimize its damage.

 As you think about your work, and certainly as I think about mine, we know that each day of life has its share of mundane, sometimes boring, routine stuff that needs to be done.
 For example, let us consider what my friend and I were doing—half a country apart—on that day I referred to earlier.